 Changed camper laws

-As of June, 2016, the laws concerning where you may camp overnight in a camper van or not have changed.
-According to us, there was some confusing on the website at The Environment Agency of Iceland but it has now be cleared.
-To straighten things out, we will copy and paste the answer to the question “May I camp anywhere?” from the agency’s website:
+As of June, 2016, the laws concerning where you may camp overnight in a camper van have changed.
+The following information is taken from The Environment Agency of Iceland website:

 Wild camping in IcelandThere are various things to keep in mind if you are planning to camp or spend the night outside organised campsites.
-In November 2015, new conservation legislation came into effect making changes to where it is permissible to camp.
-For instance, it is now illegal to spend the night in tent trailers, tent campers, caravans, camper vans or similar outside organised campsites or urban areas unless the land owner or right holder has given their permission.
+According to Act. no. 60/2013 on Nature Conservation it is illegal to spend the night in tent trailers, tent campers, caravans, camper vans or similar outside organised campsites or urban areas unless the land owner or rightholder has given their permission.
 Otherwise, the law lays down the following rules for camping:

 Where may I camp?